Berrysoft/nu_plugin_from_hdf5/README.md

 # nu_plugin_from_hdf5

-This plugin is in developing.
+This plugin is OK for light-weight usage.

 Some notes: